IASIKO/bg/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-Loader install npm i framer-motion
+Loader - npm install i framer-motion

+Photos - npm install file-base64

+API library - npm install axios